XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/ammdeposit.md

 Deposit funds into an Automated Market-Maker (AMM) instance and receive the AMM's liquidity provider tokens (_LP Tokens_) in exchange.
 You can deposit one or both of the assets in the AMM's pool.

+If successful, this transaction creates a [trust line](trust-lines-and-issuing.html) to the AMM Account (limit 0) to hold the LP Tokens.

 ## Example {{currentpage.name}} JSON

 ```json